 It was July 2009 and there was exactly one comment pending on the Londolozi Blog.
 We had just published our first ever post and for the most part it disappeared into the ether of the internet.
-It was however, that single comment which demonstrated to us that people were listening and, more than ever before, it was important to begin telling our stories.
-As I now sit and write this post, just over eight years later, those original words written by Dave Varty are as true today as they were back then:
+It was however, that single comment which demonstrated to us that there are people around the world united by their love and respect of the natural world.
+To that end, it important to tell our stories from Londolozi Game Reserve.

 Londolozi is located in the heart of the Sabi Sand Game Reserve and is surrounded by 6 million acres of wild land.
 It is a place where nature’s intelligent processes unfold daily, substantially unimpeded.
 The Londolozi camps, vehicles and general business model unashamedly draws on modern technology in delivering a convenient and comfortable guest experience.
-The safari industry has done itself proud in bringing Africa to the discerning travellers, successfully raising “Safari” as a priority travel experience for many world travellers.
-The industry has truly matured and competes with anything the world has to offer.
+The safari industry has done itself proud in bringing Africa to the discerning travelers, successfully raising “Safari” as a priority travel experience.
+The safari industry has truly matured and competes with anything the world has to offer.

 Perhaps the more difficult challenge now facing us is the ability to deliver in this modern and fast moving world, the profound and diminishing ingredients of ancient wisdom.
 Much of this wisdom has been trampled or lost as the industrial world has advanced to a point beyond the limits of growth and extraction of finite resources.